 The petition was printed and sent out across Britain which at the time included the whole of Ireland.
 Further meetings were held in Elizabeth Garrett’s house and between meetings a great flurry of letter-writing took place between the women.
 Many of those letters are held in the Mill-Taylor collection and Barbara Bodichon’s archive in LSE Library.
 The letters convey a clear sense of urgency about the task they were undertaking.

 The returned petitions were gathered together in Aubrey House, the home of Clementia Taylor.
 In less than a month, 1,499 signatures had been collected.
 The women pasted the signatures with their addresses onto a long scroll which was then presented to Parliament by John Stuart Mill on 7 June 1866.
-Before he did this, Emily Davies had the petition printed into a pamphlet copy (one of only two known copies is currently on display in LSE Library’s Endless Endeavours exhibition) which was sent to weekly newspapers and MPs during July.
+Before he did this, Emily Davies had the petition printed into a pamphlet copy which was sent to weekly newspapers and MPs during July.
+There are only two known copies in the country – one held in The Women’s Library and one at Girton College Cambridge.
 Luckily, Emily had the foresight to do this, as the original petition does not exist.

 The members of the first Women’s Suffrage Committee knew that campaigning for the vote should be pursued.
 However, they could not have anticipated that the campaign would take 62 years, and about 16,000 suffrage petitions later, before women would achieve electoral parity with men in the Equal Franchise Act of 1928.